TheSadge/VideoPlayer-Js/README.md

-<h1>Some of the futures might be uncompatible with Firefox at the moment</h1>
+<h1>Some of the futures might be incompatible with Firefox at the moment</h1>

 <h1>Custom Video Player</h1>